microsoft/migrate-spring-apps-to-azure-training/01-migrate-spring-cloud-application/README.md

   - Click on "Edit Settings" and select the App Insights workspace created in Section 00 (named `sclab-ai-<unique string>`).
   - Once the Application Insights configuration is saved, click "Enable" at the top of the "Distributed Tracing" pane.

-The confriguration settings for distirbuted tracing take some time to apply, so we'll play with log aggregation next and come back to distributed tracing later.
+The configuration settings for distributed tracing take some time to apply, so we'll play with log aggregation next and come back to distributed tracing later.

 ### Configure log aggregation